ScottishCovidResponse/BEEP/README.md

     ```sh
     make test-update
     ```
-    which will store the new results from `regression_test_results` into `tests/*/refdata'.
-If you ran the tests with an uncommitted version of the code, this will fail; you need to commit the code changes and rerun "make test" before storing the results.
+    which will store the new results from `regression_test_results` into `tests/*/refdata`.
+If you ran the tests with an uncommitted version of the code, this will fail; you need to commit the code changes and rerun `make test` before storing the results.
 This ensures that the reference data corresponds to a committed version of the code.
   You can then commit the new results with
     ```sh